b12kab/GroupPerson/README.md

 V1.1 was an experiment to see how this actually was working and hopefully be able to dynamically create this list, not just as a part of the array on the instantiation of the PersonList object.
 If I could delete this, I would :)

-V2 is where I found that only on the instantiation of the PersonList object is where the GroupDisplayBinding worked.
-All my other experimentation had either the group with the letter and no data or no data at all on the ListView.
-I commented out the PersonList's Person property, to be sure that others were able to get this point only on instantiation would this work.
+V2 is where I determined that only on the instantiation of the PersonList object is where the GroupDisplayBinding worked.

+V3 I found that I had a mistake in V2 in why it wouldn't compile.
+Under further investigation, I found that properly adding the list or individual entries of People objects, it worked just fine.
+The updated ViewModel shows different ways of handing this.